aramisgithub/questpresentation/script/document.md

 ## The Herald

-- The herald in the Odyssey is the starting of the war in Troy

-    - This conforms to the archetype because it tells Odysseus to go to war
+The herald is the character that warns the other characters of an oncoming danger or challenge.
+The herald in the Odyssey is the starting of the war in Troy.
+This conforms to the archetype because it tells Odysseus to go to war.

-- The herald in Mulan is Mushu and the Consul of the Emperor

-    - He conforms to the archetype by telling the "news" to the Captain
+The herald in Mulan is Mushu and the Consul of the Emperor.
+He conforms to the archetype by telling the "news" to the Captain.

 ## Similarities

-- In Mulan, Mushu lied about going to war; the news was fake

-- In Odyssey, the starting of the war warned everyone to stay
+In Mulan, Mushu lied about going to war; the news was fake, while in the Odyssey, the starting of the war warned everyone to stay.